 MAI Calls for Unity, Respecting Exclusive Theatrical Window, in Appeal Outlining Steps for Revival of Sector

-Mumbai, India (May 4, 2020) – The Indian Film Industry is the most popular, if not virtually the only, source of entertainment in the country.
+The Indian Film Industry is the most popular, if not virtually the only, source of entertainment in the country.
 Content creators, studios, producers, artistes, multiplexes and upgraded single screen cinemas have brought an endless stream of film fans to theatres, for decades, by offering compelling content and world-class facilities to provide Indian cine goers an enriching movie going experience, and will continue to do so in the decades to come as well.

 The global Coronavirus pandemic has seen the cinema sector suffer massive financial losses, with thousands of screens countrywide forced to close down, and many employees, not just of cinemas, but even their supply chains and other stakeholders, facing personal hardship.
 The situation is truly unprecedented and unparalleled.